AlexCharlton/glls/README.md

     (let ((<name> <type> [<value>]) ...) <body> ...)

 Defines the supplied variables.
-When `type` is an array, a vector literal (eg. `#(1 2 3)`) may be used.
+When `type` is an array, a vector literal (eg. `#(1 2 3)`) may be used as the initial `value`.
 Note that, unlike Scheme, the variables created will continue to exist outside of the `let` (until the extent of whatever lexical scope the `let` exists within).
 In other words, `let` does not introduce scope.
 Note also that variables defined in `let` are within the scope of variables that are subsequently defined in the same `let` (i.e. `let` functions like `let*` in Scheme, and in fact `let*` may be used if preferred).

     (define-record <name> (<type> <field>) ...)